stefaniuk/docker-streaming-server/kubernetes-eks/templates/README.md

 - 1 ClusterIP ( default ) as it will be only internal
 - 2 Load Balancer's Type to be publicly accessible

-I was able to connect on both ALB URL that I get from the svc but I have issue on the Nginx/streaming server ( Forbidden )
+I was able to connect on both ALB URL ( on port 1935 with OBS and from curl for port ) that I get from the svc but I have issue on the Nginx/streaming server ( Forbidden )

 ```bash